-Given AASB 15 has been adopted at the same time as AASB 9, trail commission receivables are determined to be contract assets under AASB 15.
-Consequently, the Group applies the AASB 15 variable consideration guidance to the measurement of the contract asset.
+The Group applies the AASB 15 variable consideration guidance to the measurement of the contract asset.

-On initial recognition, the Group recognises a contract asset which represents management's estimate of the variable consideration to be received.
+On initial recognition, the Group recognises a contract asset which represents management's estimate of the variable consideration to be received from lenders on settled loans.
 The Group uses the 'expected value' method of estimating variable consideration which requires significant judgement.
 A corresponding expense and payable is also recognised, initially measured at fair value being the net present value of expected future trailing commission payable to brokers.

-The value of trail commission receivable from lenders and the corresponding payable to brokers is determined by using a discounted cash flow valuation.
+The value of trail commission receivable from lenders and the corresponding payable to brokers is determined by using a discounted cash flow valuation to determine the expected value.
 These calculations require the use of assumptions which are determined by management using a variety of inputs including external actuarial analysis of historical information.
 Key assumptions underlying the calculation include the average loan life, discount rate and the percentage paid to brokers.
 Refer to Note 29(d) for details on these key assumptions.